dotenvx/dotenvx/README.md

 [dotenvx@1.0.0] injecting env (1) from .env
 ```

 That's it!
-Your environment variables are auto-observed and backed up.
+Your environment variables are auto-observed and backed up by [Radar](https://dotenvx.com/radar).

 ### UI